First Corinthians 9:19

 who is a shadow-boxer, who beats the air, can do no wrong.
 There are no real

-consequences to the fight that he’s involved in.
-But that certainly is not true
+consequences to the fight that he is involved in.
+But that certainly is not

-of someone who is in a real boxing match.
-A difficult fight with a dangerous
+true of someone who is in a real boxing match.
+A difficult fight with a

-opponent is what the Christian life is like.
-The spiritual forces of evil will
+dangerous opponent is what the Christian life is like.
+The spiritual forces of

-sometimes come against you.
-You can win the fight by trusting in Christ who is
+evil will sometimes come against you.
+You can win the fight by trusting in

-more powerful than all, and by making the effort that
+Christ who is more powerful than all, and by making the effort that He wants

-He wants you to make.
+you to make.
 But never let your guard down.
-Don’t forget that you are
+Do not forget that you are involved

-primary objectives in life to help spread the gospel, because of the great
+objectives in life to help spread the gospel, because of the great commission

 If you become someone who speaks in order